 Welcome to the Graduate Program in Psychology!

-All students actively engage in research and collaborate closely with faculty members, as well as student colleagues.
-Departmentfaculty conduct research on: attention, cognition, and language; social cognition, motivation, and personality; and cognitive, social, and emotional development in socio-relational and socio-cultural contexts.
-See Areas of Specialization and individual faculty and graduate students’ web pages to obtain more details about current research activities in the department.
+All students actively engage in research and collaborate closely with faculty members, as well as their student colleagues.
+We conduct research on: attention, cognition, and language; social cognition, motivation, and personality; and cognitive, social, and emotional development in socio-relational and socio-cultural contexts.
+See Areas of Specialization and individual faculty and graduate students’ web pages for more detail about current research activities in the department.
 In addition, we often work closely with researchers from other departments, programs, and colleges, including the Health, Medicine and Society Program, the Cognitive Science Program, as well as the Colleges of Business and Education.
 Many labs also collaborate with researchers at other institutions.